Bridges Library System

 The Bridges Library System is a consortium of 24 public libraries in Waukesha County, Wisconsin and Jefferson County, Wisconsin.
-The Bridges Library System is one of 16 public library systems in Wisconsin.
+The Bridges Library System is one of 15 public library systems in Wisconsin.
 The system was established under Wisconsin Statute 43.15 by action of the Waukesha County Board of Supervisors in January 1981 as the Waukesha County Federated Library System.
 The system transitioned to a two-county system on January 1, 2016, when Jefferson County joined and the name was changed to Bridges Library System.
 An eleven-member board governs the System.

-Mission Statement

-Improving member libraries through leadership, collaboration, and support.

 Member Libraries

 The Bridges Library System serves the following libraries: